tinymce/tinymce-docs/plugins/media.md

 ### `media_url_resolver`

-This option allows you to specify a function that will be used to replace TinyMCE's default media embed logic with your own, custom logic.
+This option allows you to specify a function that will be used to replace {{site.productname}}'s default media embed logic with your own, custom logic.

 The media url resolver function takes three arguments: `data`, a `resolve` callback and a `reject` callback.
 The `data` argument will be an object with a `url` property on it.
 In your custom handler function you can then handle the `url` in whatever way you want and return the HTML you want to embed by calling the `resolve` callback and passing it an object with the HTML set on the `html` property, like this: `resolve({html: 'YOUR_HTML'})`.